Pescarolo Sport: Racing history

 Although Henri Pescarolo had been racing, and winning, at Le Mans for many decades, he had always been driving for other teams.
 From 1994 to 1998, Pescarolo had been driving for the Courage Compétition squad with some success, but decided in 1999 that he would like to run his own team for the 24 Hours of Le Mans, although he would remain connected to Courage and would be a customer team of the factory's chassis.
 The team was initially known as the Pescarolo Promotion Racing Team, and would take a well-deserved ninth-place finish.

 Following this success, Pescarolo decided that he would retire from racing as a driver, but remain in sports car racing as a team owner.
-On January 1, 2000, Pescarolo Sport was founded in the town of Le Mans, within the grounds of the Circuit de la Sarthe and near Courage Compétition's headquarters.
-Pescarolo remained close to Courage, using their C52 chassis, as well as reaching an agreement with Peugeot to supply new turbocharged engines.
+On 1 January 2000 Pescarolo Sport was founded in the town of Le Mans, within the grounds of the Circuit de la Sarthe and near Courage Compétition's headquarters.
+Pescarolo remained close to Courage, using their C52 chassis (in fact a rebranded 1997 C41 chassis), as well as reaching an agreement with Peugeot to supply new turbocharged engines.
 The team initially concentrated on the Le Mans 24 Hours, although they would also make an appearance at the American Le Mans Series event at Silverstone Circuit.
 In their first run at Le Mans, the team managed an impressive fourth-place finish for drivers Sébastien Bourdais, Olivier Grouillard, and Emmanuel Clerico, made even more impressive by the fact that the top three finishers were all from the factory Audi team.

 With this success, Pescarolo Sport expanded vastly for the 2001 season, purchasing two new Courage C60 chassis (chassis numbers 03 and 04) for use in various races of the American Le Mans Series, European Le Mans Series, FIA Sportscar Championship, as well as the usual entry at Le Mans.
-Unfortunately the team saw their worst effort ever at Le Mans, with only a single car managing to finish in a distant 13th place.
+The team saw their worst effort ever at Le Mans, with only a single car managing to finish in a distant 13th place.
 However this trouble was soon reversed in July of that year, when Pescarolo recorded their first win at the 1000km of Estoril, followed two weeks later by a win in front of a home crowd at Magny-Cours for the FIA Sportscar Championship, beating the likes of Ferrari 333 SP, Dome-Judd S101 and Ascari-Judd A410.

-For 2002, Pescarolo Sport settled on running a full season of the FIA Sportscar Championship, and were able to continue on from their first two wins.
+For the 2002 season, Pescarolo Sport, with the additional help of designer André de Cortanze who joined the team in Autumn 2001, settled on running a full season of the FIA Sportscar Championship, and were able to continue on from their first two wins.
 The team took two more victories over the course of the season, clinching second place in the teams championship behind Racing for Holland.
-At Le Mans though, the team did not improve much, recording only a tenth-place finish for their one finishing car.
+At Le Mans though, the team did not improve much, recording only a tenth-place finish for their only finishing car.